ThomasRooney/othello/README.md

-othello
+Othello
 =======

-Multiplayer Othello game in CoffeeScript
+Multiplayer Othello game in CoffeeScript.

+For main game logic, look into src/model/game for Othello, Players and Board classes.